qnkhuat/termishare/README.md

 # termishare
 Peer to peer terminal sharing

-The motivation behind termishare is to provide a safe and fast way to get acesss a remote terminal.
+The motivation behind termishare is to provide a safe and fast way to access a remote terminal.

 In order to achieve that, termishare uses a combination of WebSocket and WebRTC:
 - WebSocket - is used only for signaling - which is a process to establish WebRTC connection